Skip to main content

 Loss

 Devdoot ran through the corridor of the inner palace of Neelambargarh with the scroll he had just collected from a messenger of Raja Viraj in hand.
 The colour of the wrap indicated it was urgent and he had to deliver it to the Maharani as soon as possible.
-It was the break of dawn and Rajkumari Mandakini was at the temple.
+It was the break of dawn, and Rajkumari Mandakini was at the temple.
 Watching Devdoot run with a scroll in hand made Rajkumari Mandakini’s heart skip a beat.
 Was it bad news?
 Were the Maharaja or his mother alright?
-She looked across from the temple premises and Kund towards the grounds where Shivanandan and his men were camped.
-As she stepped forward towards the camp hoping to see him, the maid stopped her.
+She looked across from the temple premises and the Kund towards the grounds where Shivanandan and his men were camped.
+As she stepped forward towards the camp, hoping to see him, the maid stopped her.
 With apologies, she informed her that it was the queen’s order that she was not supposed to meet the general from Suryapali or his men until the Maharaja arrived.
 With a sigh, Mandakini made her way back to her chamber.

 Maharani Priyambada was getting dressed with the help of Vrinda and the maids as Urvi stood briefing her about the supplies, a list of things they wanted for the kitchen and the whereabouts of the Rajkumari of Suryapali when Devdoot stood panting at the threshold.
 Maharani Priyambada stood up in urgency as Urvi took the scroll from him and handed it to her.
-She opened it in a hurry and sat down with a gasp making Vrinda and Urvi share worrying glances as Devdoot stood fixed to his spot.
+She opened it in a hurry and sat down with a gasp, making Vrinda and Urvi share worrying glances as Devdoot stood fixed to his spot.

 “Someone tried to kill the Maharaja.”
 She managed aloud as Vrinda gasped and Urvi took the scroll from the Maharani’s hand at her gesture.
 Priyambada sat frowning as Urvi read the next bit out loud.
 “He is fine, but… Mallal?”
-Urvi’s eyes travelled to Devdoot who stood a little wide-eyed hearing her speak.
-“He saved the Maharaja but…” Vrinda gasped again as though she was trying to speak but no words escaped her mouth.
+Urvi’s eyes travelled to Devdoot, who stood a little wide-eyed, hearing her speak.
+“He saved the Maharaja but…” Vrinda gasped again as though she was trying to speak, but no words escaped her mouth.
 The maids stared at each other as Urvi quickly dismissed them.
 She gently put her hand over Maharani Priyambada’s shoulder, unsurely, as she jolted out of her trance.

 “I should thank the Lord that he is fine… and…” She looked up at Devdoot and spoke in a rather low voice.
 “Prepare an honourable funeral for Mallal, he died on duty.”

-“This says that it is not safe for the Maharaja to travel anymore so he will be back in a day or two,” Urvi reassured.
-Vrinda almost immediately got her composure back as she said “I will go prepare for his arrival.”
+“This says that it is not safe for the Maharaja to travel anymore, so he will be back in a day or two,” Urvi reassured.
+Vrinda almost immediately got her composure back as she said, “I will go prepare for his arrival.”

 “Devdoot?”
 Priyambada held Urvi’s hand as she looked up at him.